Vitamins for Weed Smokers: 5 Key Nutrients Cannabis Users May Need to Watch

 Most studies don’t directly implicate THC or cannabis as the sole cause of these deficiencies; instead, smoking itself and lifestyle factors associated with heavy cannabis use could contribute.
 Smoking, whether it’s tobacco or cannabis, introduces free radicals into the body, potentially depleting antioxidants and causing cellular damage.

-The following vitamins and minerals have shown promise in mitigating some of these effects, and regular cannabis users might consider incorporating them—under medical guidance—into their routines.
+The following vitamins and minerals have shown promise in mitigating some of these effects, and regular cannabis users might consider incorporating them - under medical guidance - into their routines.

-1. Vitamin D
+Vitamin D

-Benefits of Vitamin D for Cannabis Users
+Why Vitamin D Comes Up for Cannabis Users

 Vitamin D is crucial for overall health.
 Known as the “sunshine vitamin,” it helps the body absorb calcium and phosphorus, strengthening bones and teeth.
 Beyond bone health, vitamin D plays a role in immune function, inflammation reduction, and even in supporting memory.
 As some research suggests that cannabis use may contribute to lower vitamin D levels, supplementing with it could be particularly helpful.